 The analysis carried out in this paper suggests the importance of machine tools in explaining the productivity gains in manufacturing industry.
-It has also suggested that the organization surroundthe hardware (the machine tools) is at least as the hardware itself.
-In fact, the analysis here indicates that as gained have organizational factors in relative over time.
-This seems to square well with the fact that "total productivity" as conventionally measured has contributed increasing share of total growth in manufacturing, at least in Sweden: Its contribution grew from about 1/3 in 1950-55 to over 90 % after 1965.
+It has also suggested that the organization surrounding the hardware (the machine tools) is at least as important as the hardware itself.
+In fact, the analysis here indicates that have factors importance the organizational gained in relative over time.
+This seems to square well with the fact that "total productivity" as conventionally measured factor has contributed an increasing share of total growth in manufacturing, at least in Sweden: Its contribution grew from about 1/3 in 1950-55 to over 90 % after 1965.
 (Carlsson, 1981, p.
 338.)

-The growth-generating effects of changes in organization of manufacturing activity as a resultof technological change in machine tools have been of two kinds.
+The growth-generating effects of changes in organization of manufacturing activity as a result of technological change in machine tools have been of two kinds.
 One is the direct impact on productivity, which hardly needs elaboration.
 The other growth-generating effect is far more difficult to identify and is therefore often ignored by economists, namely the creation of new or vastly impoved products and therefore the creation of new markets.
 Four examples illustrate this point.

 The first example is the so-called American System of Manufactures, which essentially used previously existing machine tools but organized the workers and the operating procedures around them in an entirely new way.
-The important new ideas here were interchangeability of parts through standaradization and a high degree precision, increased specialization of labor, and a relatively high degree of mechanization.
-The principles of mass production of standardized products were gradually extended to a large variety of products, making possible their supply at prices far below those in Europe.
-For example, American machine tools, themselves manufactured with interchangeable parts. cost only much as equivalent British machine tools in the 1880s, even though wages of the semiskilled workers employed in manufacturing them were considerably higher in the United States than in Britain.
+The important new ideas here were interchangeability of parts through standardization and a high degree precision, increased specialization of labor, and a relatively of high degree of mechanization.
+The principles of mass production of standardized products were gradually extended to a large variety products, making possible their supply at prices of far below those in Europe.
+For example, American machine tools, themselves manufactured interchangeable with parts, cost only half as much as equivalent British machine tools in the 1880s, even though the wages of the semiskilled workers employed in manufacturing them were considerably higher in the United States than in Britain.
 (Strassmann, 1959, pp. 117-8.)

 The second example is the moving assembly line, which was essentially a new way of organizing the logistics of automobile final assembly.
 The resulting improvement in productivity was so large that it generated (induced) demand for vastly improved machinery and production techniques for the supply of parts, and from there the new methods and improved machine tools spread to other sectors as well.
-But even in the auto itself the cost reduction was of an order of magnitude sufficient to create an entirely new mass market for automobiles.
+But even in the auto industry itself the cost reduction was of an order of magnitude sufficient to create an entirely new mass market for automobiles.

 Another example is "Detroit Automation" in the early 1950s -- the linking together, through mechanical devices, of several transfer machines for high-volume production of parts.
 In the 1950s and 1960s, this became the standard way to reduce costs in all high-volume manufacturing operations. not just automobiles.
-The resulting price reduction was as essential ingredient in creating mass markets for all kinds of household appliances.
+The resulting price reduction was an essential ingredient in creating mass markets for all kinds of household appliances.